 The Wet Brush is my FAVORITE.
-Okay, so this one isn’t really a “product” per se, but it is definitely a toiletry item I used to replace my chemically-heavy detangler and leave-in-conditioner.
+Okay, so this one is more of a hair tool, but also a must toiletry item I used to replace my chemically-heavy detangler and leave-in-conditioner.
 The “Wet” Brush is one of the best detangling brushes I’ve used to date.
-Because I have naturally wavy/curly hair that I often straighten, I needed to find a safe-solution to reduce the knots and breakage I often experienced.
-This brush was able to unravel my toughest tangles without me resorting to use any harsh chemicals or conditioning treatments.
+Because I have naturally wavy/curly hair that I often straighten, I needed to find a safe solution to reduce the knots and breakage I often experienced.
+This brush was able to unravel my toughest tangles without me resorting to using any harsh chemicals or conditioning treatments.
 You can buy the brush here.

 Finding a pregnancy-safe shampoo was never something that really crossed my mind with my first child.
-I mostly avoided the big hair no-no’s like color treatments and chemical straightening procedures that contain formaldehyde, but I didn’t really think twice about my shampoo.
+I mostly avoided the big hair no-no’s like color treatments and chemical straightening procedures that contain formaldehyde, but I didn’t really think twice about shampoo for pregnancy.
 But of course, the more I looked into this one I found another long list of questionable chemicals already being used in the most popular shampoos and conditioners available.
 So with this one I honestly tried not to worry too much.
 I just made sure to use a product that was sulfate-free.
 I chose to alternate between Dove and Aveeno shampoos as I found them to be the most skin/hair-friendly.

 Although it’s impossible to really avoid every harsh chemical out there, I do believe it is wise to make small changes here and there as life permits to give your new little bundle of joy the best shot at life.